 Creating an IAM Role

-In the last section, you created an IAM user and assigned permissions directly to it.
+In the last section, you created an Identity and Access Management (IAM) user and assigned permissions directly to it.
 But what if you have a more complex setup that needs that set of permissions available to multiple users?
 One way to do that is with IAM roles.

 IAM roles are essentially “groups” of permissions that various users can attach to inherit those permissions.
 In this section, you’re going to create a role for the AWS Lambda service.